COVID-19 Travel Alert

 City of Lake Mary

-All City playgrounds, parks and park restroom facilities are re-opened.
+All City playgrounds, parks, basketball courts, trails and park restroom facilities are open.

 City of Longwood